fstnetwork/Service-Friendly-Token-Standard/MinStandard/English/README.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the EIP.-->
 <!-- A standard interface for service-friendly tokens, which aims for a grounded代幣化environment for business. -->

-This Token standard is designed for the Tokens to interact with service-based smart contracts and off-chain services more easily and smoothly, and providing an environment that is friendly to the Tokens.
+This Token standard is designed to allow Tokens to interact with service-based smart contracts and off-chain services seamlessly and without friction, providing a friendly environment for the Tokens.

 ## Abstract

 <!--A short (~200 word) description of the technical issue being addressed.-->

-The Token technology and market, which originally focused on crowdfunding, now have a painful period of the transition to **Utility Token**.
-Many projects or companies lack sufficient smart contract functions in the Tokens, which makes it difficult to support the fundamentals of their business and to apply to more real-world services or products.
+Originally designed to be a crowdfunding tool, Tokens now have a painful period of transition to being a Utility Token, to provide their service to the token holders.
+Many projects and companies lack sufficient Smart Contract functionalities in their Tokens, which makes it difficult to support the fundamentals of their business venture and to apply it to real-world services and products.

-The following interface designs are based on the fundamental features that businesses need when experiencing a **Healthy Tokenisation**, and for easing the difficulty of secure bindings among smart contracts and integrating on-chains and off-chains.
-We FundersToken aim to build a Native Token environment, a friendly environment for the Tokens.
+The following interface designs are based on the fundamental features and aspects of a **Robust Tokenisation** that businesses need.
+This including removing the difficulties of secure bindings among smart contracts and on-chains and off-chains integration.
+We, FundersToken based on our experience, understanding of the Token Standards that are available in the market, FundersToken have made several improvements on the Token Standards aiming to build a Native Token Environment, a friendly environment for Tokens.

-And the **Token transfer relay**, which simulates blockchains in the form of smart contracts for the Tokens, and frees end-users from the need and the limitation to pay Ether as transaction fee (gas fee).
+FundersToken have also developed a **Token transfer relay**, which simulates blockchains in the form of smart contracts for the Tokens, and releases end-users from the need and limitation of only using Ether as transaction fee (gas fee) when making a token transfer.

 ## Motivation